VimWorkgroup/workproducts/examples/excommands/ascii.md

 ![excommand ascii](img/ascii.png)

-> As you have 2 commands (:ascii and ga) that are doing the same, one couldn't potentially use `ga` for something else.
+> As you have 2 commands (:ascii and ga) that are doing the same, one could potentially use `ga` for something else.
 > But of course `ga` is the one easier to execute.
 So you have to decide yourself if it's worth the trade-off.